rduplain/qwerty.sh/README.md

 expressions in order.

 All shell expressions passed to qwerty.sh can be quoted in order to include shell features of pipelines and redirection.
+Further, qwerty.sh logs only to stderr in order to preserve stdout for download and hook output.

 #### On Start